icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [Credit Card Fraud Detection using Autoencoders in Keras](https://medium.com/@curiousily/credit-card-fraud-detection-using-autoencoders-in-keras-tensorflow-for-hackers-part-vii-20e0c85301bd) - Tutorial on how to rely on anomaly detection to implement suspicious card transactions.

-- [Training an ML model to score chargebacks](https://twitter.com/patio11/status/1315452323330621440) - An example of a platform's network effect, which allows to predict the likelyhood of winning a dispute.
+- [Training an ML model to score chargebacks](https://twitter.com/patio11/status/1315452323330621440) - An example of a platform's network effect, which allows to predict the likelihood of winning a dispute.

 - [How credit card thieves use free-to-play apps to launder gains](https://kromtech.com/blog/security-center/digital-laundry) - To prevent abuses, service provider must strengthen both credit card verification and the account creation process.